 Ethan Allen Homestead and Museum

 One of Burlington's earliest inhabitants, Ethan Allen, was a charismatic backwoodsman-turned-statesman originally from Connecticut.
-In capturing Fort Ticonderoga during the Revolutionary War, and as the leader of the Green Mountain Boys, he secured his position as a folk hero and founder of Vermont.
+In capturing Fort Ticonderoga during the Revolutionary War, and as the leader of the Green Mountain Boys militia, he secured his position as a folk hero and founder of Vermont.

-Visitors to the homestead can enjoy a wander through the 18th-century home, interesting exhibits and access to the beautiful grounds.
+Visitors to the homestead can enjoy a wander through the faithfully restored 18th-century home, see some interesting exhibits and access the beautiful grounds.
 The house itself is a small frame house built in the Cape Cod style, and for many years existed in complete obscurity.

-More recently much research has been done on both the house and Ethan Allen, and the house has beenadded to the list of Burlington landmarks by the burlington Historic Sites Board.
+More recently much research has been done on both the house and Ethan Allen himself, and the house has been added to the list of Burlington landmarks by the Burlington Historic Sites Board.
 In addition to historical interest, the house's grounds provide lovely trails for hiking and picnicking.